Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Introduction

-The first main contribution of the paper (Theorem~\ref{thm.oracle-penVF.cas_reel}) is an oracle inequality with leading constant $1+\varepsilon_n$ with $\varepsilon_n \to 0$ as $n\to \infty$ (for unbiased $V$-fold methods) that holds for any value of $V$.
-To the best of our knowledge, Theorem~\ref{thm.oracle-penVF.cas_reel} is the first non asymptotic oracle inequality for $V$-fold methods enjoying such properties: the leading constant $1+o(1)$ is new in density estimation, and the fact that it holds whatever the value of $V$ had never been obtained in any framework.
-Theorem~\ref{thm.oracle-penVF.cas_reel} relies on a new concentration inequality for the $V$-fold penalty (Proposition~\ref{prop:concpenvf}).
-The second main contribution of the paper (Theorem~\ref{theo.variance.penVF}) is the first non asymptotic variance computation for $V$-fold criteria that allows to understand precisely how the {\em model selection performance} of $V$-fold cross-validation or penalization depends on $V$.
-Previous results only focused on the variance of the $V$-fold criterion \cite{Bur:1989,Ben_Gra:2005, Cel:2008:phd, Cel:2008,Cel_Rob:2006}, which is not sufficient for our purpose, as explained in Section~\ref{sec.oracle.key-quant}; see also the remarks after Theorem~\ref{theo.variance.penVF}.
-In our setting, we can explain theoretically why taking, say, $V>10$ is not necessary for getting a performance close to the optimum, as confirmed by experiments on synthetic data in Section~\ref{sec.simus}.
+The second main contribution of the paper (Theorem~\ref{theo.variance.penVF}) is the first non-asymptotic variance computation for $V$-fold criteria that allows to understand precisely how the \emph{model selection performance} of $V$-fold cross-validation or penalization depends on $V$.
+Previous results only focused on the variance of the $V$-fold criterion \citep{Bur:1989,Ben_Gra:2005,Cel:2008:phd,Cel:2008,Cel_Rob:2006}, which is not sufficient for our purpose, as explained in Section~\ref{sec.oracle.key-quant}.
+In our setting, we can explain, partly from theoretical results, partly from a heuristic argument, why taking, say, $V>10$ is not necessary for getting a performance close to the optimum, as supported by experiments on synthetic data in Section~\ref{sec.simus}.

+An oracle inequality and exact formulas for the variance are also proved for other cross-validation methods: Monte-Carlo cross-validation, also known as repeated cross-validation, where the parameter $V$ is replaced by the number $B$ of random splits of the data (Section~\ref{sec.discussion.MCCV}), and hold-out penalization (Section~\ref{sec.discussion.hold-out}).